 For instance, you can choose a power-saving mode when your battery is running low, which would reduce the power your laptop uses for background apps or brightness.

-High-performance mode, on the other hand, does the opposite of power saving.
+On the other hand, the high-performance mode does the opposite of power saving.

-Its purpose is to make your laptop run fast and smoothly, but it uses a lot of power to achieve this.
+Its purpose is to make your laptop run fast and smoothly, but it uses much power.
 As a result, your laptop battery doesn’t last long, even though it’s new.

 There Are Too Many Programs Running Simultaneously

 Your laptop uses a certain amount of power to keep every program running.
-When there are too many programs running at the same time, your laptop works harder, which means it requires more energy, draining the battery.
+When too many programs are running simultaneously, your laptop works harder, requiring more energy to drain the battery.

-You may not notice this issue because there are a lot of programs that run in the background.
+You may overlook this issue because there are a lot of programs that run in the background.

-As far as you’re aware, you’re only using one application when in fact, there are several others that work “behind the scenes,” downloading and sending data, giving notifications, scanning information, and more.
+As you’re aware, you only use one application when several others work “behind the scenes,” downloading and sending data, giving notifications, scanning information, and more.

 The Keyboard Backlight Is On